Crispy Caramelized Brussels Sprouts with Bacon

 - 1/4 pound thick-cut bacon, diced

 - Kosher salt and freshly-ground pepper, to taste

 - 1/4 cup crispy fried shallots, for serving

 - 1 1/2 teaspoons minced garlic (about 2 cloves)

 - 1/4 cup reserved shallot oil (or olive oil)

-- Place a sheet pan in the oven, and heat to 450°F. In a medium bowl, toss the brussels sprouts and bacon with the olive oil, salt, and pepper until everything is well-coated.
+- Place two sheet pans in the oven and heat to 450°F. In a large bowl, toss the Brussels sprouts, bacon, olive oil, salt, and pepper until everything is well-coated.

 xo Sara Lynn